-Videos provide a permanent reference and ‘bench mark’ for observing the effects of changing conditions in the absence of direct human impact.
-This video archive provides the opportunity to revisit sites in time to assess factors that have since become of note (e.g. disease).
-It also provides a visual baseline allowing newly engaged scientists to compare coral reef community structure in time.
+Coral condition is one of the paramount guides to the future condition and trajectory of the Chagos marine environment in the present warming world.
+Specifically, I have lead a work package building a video archive of coral reef benthic community structure across depths at permanent monitoring sites throughout the atolls, for detailed analysis of the changes in communities.
+The rationale is that the videos provide a permanent reference and ‘bench mark’ for observing the effects of changing conditions in the absence of direct human impact.
+The video archive provides the opportunity to revisit sites in time to assess factors that have since become of note (eg. disease) and provides a visual baseline allowing newly engaged scientists to compare coral reef community structure in time.

-Coral reef ecosystems are either going to change markedly or be lost.
+Coral reef ecosystems owe their prodigious productivity to a symbiotic relationship between algal symbionts and their hosts, which has evolved over 250 million years under relatively stable conditions to a remarkable level of efficiency.
+Conditions are no longer stable, and that relationship is now the ‘Achilles heel’ of corals, and coral reef ecosystems are either going to change markedly or be lost.
 We do not know which outcome will be, but my hope is that we can still influence their trajectory such that we have resilient reef ecosystems in the future

 Coral Reef ResilienceMonitoring Coral Reefs in the Indian Ocean